lairdrt/rpi-pico-freertos/README.md

 This should result in an object file, called `myapp.uf2`, that can be downloaded to the Pico.

-## Download the Object File and Run
+## Reboot the Pico
+To reboot the Pico and mount its flash as a drive:
-Hold down the `BOOTSEL` button on the Pico, plug in the USB cable from the Pico to the development platform, and then release the `BOOTSEL` button.
-The Pico should appear as a mass storage device on the development platform.
+1. Hold down the `BOOTSEL` button on the Pico.
+2. Plug in the USB cable from the Pico to the development platform.
+3. Release the `BOOTSEL` button.
+4. The Pico should appear as a mass storage device on the development platform.

+## Download and Run the Program
+You'll download and run the program differently depending upon whether or not you're using a desktop file manager.

 ### Using Desktop
 Plugging in the Pico to the development platform causes the Pico's flash to be mounted as a drive.
 Use the File Manager to copy the `myapp.uf2` file to the Pico's file space.
 This should cause the file to be loaded into flash and then executed.